Linn County Covered Bridge Tour

 East of Scio is Shimanek Bridge.
 The only red covered bridge in Linn County, it stands out boldly among the trees and fields.
 At Hannah Bridge, I got brave and scrambled down the bank, so I could walk downstream to capture shots of the mossy rocks and woodsy riverbanks that frame Hannah.
 The spot is popular with fishermen and swimmers; a rope swing dangles from beneath the bridge.

 The last bridge in the Scio loop is Larwood Bridge, which sits in Wayside Park at the confluence of the Roaring River and Crabtree Creek.
 As soon as I stopped, I knew how the Roaring River got its name: the sound of rushing water filled the air.
-Across the stream are the picturesque remnants of water wheel that provided electricity to rural farmers in the early days of the 20th century.
+Across the stream are the picturesque remnants of water wheel that provided power to rural farmers in the early days of the 20th century.
 The current is slow, and I found myself snapping shot after shot of the gorgeous reflections of both the water wheel and the bridge visible in the water.

 A dedicated covered bridge explorer can continue via back roads to the small town of Sweet Home.
 Stop at Mark’s Ridge Winery— one of the highest-elevation wineries in the Willamette Valley — and enjoy a glass of wine while taking in a stunning view.
 Three more covered bridges are in the eastern half of Linn County: Weddle Bridge in Sweet Home, Short Bridge in Cascadia and Crawfordsville Bridge in Crawfordsville.
 From Crawfordsville, you can turn south to Lane County, where more covered bridges remain on the Cottage Grove Covered Bridge Tour Route.